-- BET proteins play a critical role in the epigenetic regulation of transcription of particular genes. - BET proteins all contain highly conserved bromodomains that play a key role in their epigenetic control of gene expression. - Our small molecules function via inhibition of BET bromodomains and, therefore, specifically modulate transcription of particular targets. - We believe our BET inhibitors are differentiated from competing molecules. - Our patent applications will protect our ideas and inventions related to composition of matter, methods and treatments in our core areas of science and business. - We anticipate that we will be able to raise capital through external financing or partnering to provide funds for our programs; and - We believe we have accurately estimated the expenditures required to complete research and development.
+- BET proteins play a critical role in the epigenetic regulation of transcription of particular genes. - BET proteins all contain highly conserved bromodomains that play a key role in their epigenetic control of gene expression. - Our small molecules function via inhibition of BET bromodomains and, therefore, specifically modulate transcription of particular targets. - We believe our BET inhibitors are differentiated from competing molecules. - We believe that targeting BET proteins will have clinical applications in oncology and potentially other therapeutic areas. - Our patent applications will protect our ideas and inventions related to composition of matter, methods and treatments in our core areas of science and business. - We anticipate that we will be able to raise capital through external financing or partnering to provide funds for our programs; and - We believe we have accurately estimated the expenditures required to complete research and development.